remusao/remusao.github.io/posts/cliqz-1.35-notes.md

   this case, we now use a *third-party VPN provider to also hide any network-level identifiers like IPs*.
 We were already providing this protection before but we were operating the network of proxies ourselves.
-  What I'm especially excited about this is that now, there is *no way Cliqz can learn anything about who you are using you IP* (because of the third-party VPN relaying the messages); and there is also no way the third-party VPN provider can learn anything about you, because all messages are encrypted client-side!
+  What I'm especially excited about is that now, there is *no way Cliqz can learn anything about who you are using your IP* (because of the third-party VPN relaying the messages); and there is also no way the third-party VPN provider can learn anything about you, because all messages are encrypted client-side!

 * **Adblocker**.
 We wrote about it recently in our [performance study](https://whotracks.me/blog/adblockers_performance_study.html) in the context of Manifest v3; *Cliqz has the fastest and most memory efficient adblocker around* and we are very proud of it.
-In this release we made sure that the latest improvements are included in browser: blocking ads was never faster!
+In this release we made sure that the latest improvements are included in the browser: blocking ads was never faster!

 <figure>